zulip/zulip/docs/contributing/gsoc.md

 **Please note that the project ideas described below have not yet been updated for GSoC 2022.**

+### Project size

+GSoC offers two project size options: 175 hours and 350 hours.
+We have designed all our projects to have incremental milestones that can be completed throughout the summer.
+Consequently, all Zulip projects described below are compatible with either project size.
+Of course, the amount of progress you will be expected to make depends on whether you are doing a 175-hour or 350-hour project.

 ### Full stack and web frontend focused projects

 Code: [github.com/zulip/zulip -- Python, Django, JavaScript, and